Submissions

 The purpose of the paper description is to provide an overview of your work, introduce it, show your interest in it, present it to a reading audience, draw attention to it, and motivate readers to engage with it.
 The paper description is the first contact you have with a potential reader.
 When published, the paper description will also be posted on Facebook.

-The paper description must be written as bullet points ( FOUR ) and presented as focused answers to the questions below.
-Do not use unexplained terms, abbreviations, or acronyms.
+The paper description must be written as FOUR bullet points presented as focused answers to the questions below.
+Do not use any unexplained terms - abbreviations, or acronyms.

 > What is already known about the topic of your submission?
 Avoid statements about how a process is not well understood.
 Provide the rationale for the research.